Misaelvilla/Misaelvilla/README.md

 # Hi there, I'm Misael 👋

-I'm a Creative Developer focus on modern frontend development, user-centered design, web applications and interesting UX .
+I'm a Creative Developer focus on modern frontend development, user-centered design, web applications and interested in UX .
-Currently working on **[COOLED](https://github.com/LuisArtur05/PFC)** and **[IC-Paises-Bajos](https://github.com/Misaelvilla/reservas_IC-Paises-Bajos)** — focused on full-stack development with Java, Spring Boot, React, and PostgreSQL.
+Currently working on **[COOLED](https://github.com/LuisArtur05/PFC)** and **[IC-Paises-Bajos](https://github.com/Misaelvilla/reservas_IC-Paises-Bajos)** focused on full-stack development with Java, Spring Boot, React, and PostgreSQL.

 ---